 6. Assess changes in schedules or life events.

 The transition into a new job that requires shift work or frequent travel can disrupt sleep patterns.
 Parenting an infant also negatively affects sleep.
 These may all be temporary causes and can be adjusted to.
+It is still worthwhile to have a conversation with the patient about ways that sleep can be improved.

 7. Assess for emotional trauma.